alan-turing-institute/REG-handbook/content/docs/contributing/editing_a_page.md

 ### Shortcodes

 [Shortcodes](https://gohugo.io/content-management/shortcodes/#use-hugos-built-in-shortcodes)
-are templated (which can be parametrised) and included the content section.
-They can be particularly useful for including more complex features than Markdowns simple syntax allow.
+are templates (which can be parametrised) and included the content section.
+They can be particularly useful for including more complex features than Markdown's simple syntax will allow.
 Using a shortcode is preferable to including raw HTML in a content file.

-Shortcodes are called in the following way
+Shortcodes can called in Markdown content files the following way

 ```markdown
 {{%/* shortcode parameter */%}}
 ```

-or there may be an opening and closing tag, similar to HTML
+Some shortcodes may have an opening and closing tag, similar to HTML

 ```markdown
 {{%/* shortcode */%}} content to process {{%/* /shortcode */%}}